How-To Guides

 source ~/.zshrc

-According to Apple’s 2025 Machine Learning Performance Report, the M4 chip delivers 38 TOPS (trillion operations per second) on neural engine workloads — a 2x improvement over the M2 generation.
+According to Apple’s 2025 Machine Learning Performance Report, the M4 Pro chip delivers 38 TOPS (trillion operations per second) on neural engine workloads — a 2x improvement over the M2 generation.
 For Ollama specifically, this translates to roughly 30-40% faster token generation compared to M2-based Macs with equivalent memory.
+The upgrade from M3 Pro to M4 Pro is smaller (about 12-15%) but still noticeable on the larger models.

 For clients who need to run the 70B parameter Llama 3.1 — typically for complex legal or financial analysis — we recommend the Mac Mini M4 Pro with 48GB unified memory.
-It’s a step up in hardware cost, but it runs the most capable open-source models at usable speeds — see our guide on on-device AI for legal and financial workflows.
+It’s a step up in hardware cost (and a beeeowl pricing tier we’re rolling out in Q2), but it runs the most capable open-source models at usable speeds (8-15 tokens per second).
+See our deep-dive on on-device AI for legal and financial workflows for the specific use cases that justify the 48GB tier.

 Trust but verify.
 After configuring Ollama as your LLM backend, you should confirm that zero inference traffic is hitting external servers.
-Here’s how we validate every beeeowl deployment:
+Here’s how we validate every beeeowl Private On-Device LLM deployment before handoff:

 # Monitor all outbound network connections in real time